shyamtawli/devFind/README.md

 To install Git, follow these steps:
 1. Download and install Git from the [Official Website](https://git-scm.com/downloads)
 2. Open the terminal or command prompt on your local development environment
 3. Verify the installation of Git by running the following command:
 **`git --version`**

 ## How to Install npm
 npm (Node Package Manager) is a package manager for JavaScript programming language and is used to manage the packages that are required by your project.

 To install npm, follow these steps:
 1. Download and install Node.js from the [Official Website](https://nodejs.org/en/download/)
 2. Open the terminal or command prompt on your local development environment
 3. Verify that npm has been installed by running the command: **`npm -v`**

+## How to install pnpm
+With npm installed pnpm can be set up in different ways:

+1. Using npm:

+- - npm i pnpm
+2. Using one of the official install scripts:

+- - Windows (using powershell): **`iwr https://get.pnpm.io/install.ps1 -useb | iex`**
+- - Linux: **`curl -fsSL https://get.pnpm.io/install.sh | sh -`**

 ## Steps to Add Your Profile Data

 1. Fork the repository: To create a copy of the repository in your GitHub account, click on the "Fork" button in the top right corner of the project repository page.
 2. Clone the forked repository: To clone the repository to your local development environment, open the terminal or command prompt and run the following command:
 **`git clone https://github.com/<your-github-username>/<repository-name>.git`**

 3. Install dependencies: To install the necessary dependencies for the project, navigate to the project directory and run the following command:
 **`pnpm install`**
 4. Navigate to the **`src/data`** directory.
 5. Open the **`Profile.json`** file.
 6. Add your profile data: Copy the following JSON object, edit your details, and paste it in the middle of the **`Profile.json`** file.
 Make sure to follow the existing structure:

   ```json
    {